 - A description of the types used by third-parties to the site

 - An explanation of how and why they are used

 - Detailed instructions on how users can opt out of their use

 A breakdown such as this is common amongst the policies used online, and will keep your site compliant with both the EU ePrivacy Directive and the FTC.
 Some policies will also include a section which discusses where you can find additional information about these tracking technologies.

 The BBC displays its policy in an FAQ format.
 The FAQ queries all address the fundamental components required by the aforementioned governing bodies.

 Additionally, within the settings section is an interactive menu which allows users to opt in or out of the use of tracking technologies in real time.

 This kind of policy goes above and beyond what is required by the ePrivacy Directive, and gives users a stronger feeling of privacy and security.
-However, you can generate a comprehensive policy will go just as far to ensuring that you stay compliant.
+However, you can generate a comprehensive policy online that will go just as far to ensuring that you stay compliant.

 5. How to Obtain Informed Consent

 The ePrivacy Directive and the FTC both have guidelines which need to be followed in order to stay compliant with their regulations.
 One very important aspect of compliance with these regulations is the informing and notifying of users.